 When the rate of intraperitoneal laparoscopic surgeries to repair the hernia increased, the severe complications caused by the hernia meshes also went up.
 The coatings were created to ensure there was a layer that protected the patient’s bowel from the polypropylene mesh.
 The goal is to have the body eventually absorb the coating over a few months or years.

-The Hollis Law Firm is responsible for many of the hernia mesh lawsuits that have been filed by patients.
+Several law firms across the country are responsible for a large number of hernia mesh lawsuits that have been filed by patients.
 Now they are investigating all the relevant hernia mesh claims made by patients and physicians.

-To show the public the lack of regard shown by the FDA on this issue, the Hollis Law Firm created pages for the Parietex ProGrip lawsuit, and another one for the Parietex Composite lawsuit.
+To show the public the lack of regard shown by the FDA on this issue, many law firms created pages for the Parietex ProGrip lawsuit, and other ones for the Parietex Composite lawsuit are available as well.